 That doesn’t mean that you can pretend that the right bed doesn’t matter.
 It absolutely does.

 What is the best bed for a back sleeper?

 Since you can sleep comfortably on a wide range of surfaces, the back sleeper can user latex, memory foam, or even innerspring.
 That aside, even the back sleeper has some different kinds of demands that need to be met so that their rest is comfortable.

 - One of the biggest considerations will be the firmness of the mattress.

-Even the back sleeper who has so many different types of mattress they can use, will need to be careful and consider what it is that makes them feel more comfort.
+Even the back sleeper who has so many different types of mattresses they can use will need to be careful and consider what it is that makes them feel more comfortable.

 “When it’s too soft, it doesn’t provide enough support, which causes you to sink into the bed,” says Michael Breus, PhD, a Los Angeles sleep disorder specialist and author of Good Night: The Sleep Doctor’s 4-week Program to Better Sleep and Better Health.

 While you need a little more firmness, you do need to be careful not to choose something too firm.